HL7/davinci-dtr/input/pagecontent/specification.md

 DTR makes use of the identifier names within the CQL.
 The DTR process will examine the payer supplied Questionnaire resource.

-* This resource **SHALL** conform to the [DTR SDC Questionnaire](StructureDefinition-dtr-sdc-questionnaire.html):
+This resource **SHALL** conform to the [DTR SDC Questionnaire](StructureDefinition-dtr-sdc-questionnaire.html):
   * Resources are retrieved from the EHR FHIR server with RESTful queries and CQL is executed to extract relevant information.
   * Values extracted from the FHIR resources are assigned identifier strings and the DTR process will then use these statement identifiers to retrieve a value from the CQL execution.

 The resulting value is used to satisfy documentation requirements.
 If the value is `null`, the user will be prompted to supply a value.

 #### CQL Constraints
-CQL for use in DTR **SHALL** have a `context` of `Patient`.
+CQL for use in DTR **SHALL** have a `context` of "Patient".
 Within the Questionnaire, CQL **SHALL** follow SDC rules for determining context.
-Specifically, CQL definitions and variables defined on ancestor elements or preceding expression extensions within the same Questionnaire item are 'in scope' for referencing in descendant/following expressions.

-CQL must be version [CQL STU2](https://cql.hl7.org/STU2/index.html) or later.
+Specifically, CQL definitions and variables defined on ancestor elements or preceding expression extensions within the same Questionnaire item are in scope for referencing in descendant/following expressions.
+The CQL **SHALL** be version [CQL STU2](https://cql.hl7.org/STU2/index.html) or later.

 #### Execution of CQL
 ##### Retrieval of patient FHIR resources to supply to CQL execution engine